ParjadM/glass-generator/README.md

 📄 Multiple Element Types: Generate code for different HTML elements, including <div>, <button>, <section>, and <form>.

-** clipboard Generated Code:** Automatically get clean, production-ready CSS and HTML, complete with "Copy to Clipboard" buttons.
+📋 Generated Code: Automatically get clean, production-ready CSS and HTML, complete with "Copy to Clipboard" buttons.

 Tech Stack
 This project was built from the ground up using modern, efficient web technologies.